Vector Quantized Latent Concepts: A Scalable Alternative to Clustering-Based Concept Discovery: Evaluation

 \subsection{\glspl{llm}-Based Evaluation}

-To assess the interpretability of the discovered latent concept, we employ \glspl{llm} to judge how well each method's concept explains the model's prediction.
-For each test instance, we provide the sentence, ground-truth label, predicted label, and concept contents generated by \gls{vqlc}, \gls{lacoat}, and K-Means.
-The \Gls{llm} evaluators rank the latent concepts of each method from 1 to 3 based on its' relevance to model's prediction.
-We mitigate any potential position bias by randomly shuffling the order with which the latent concepts of each method are input to the \glspl{llm}.
-The same rank can be assigned to multiple methods.
-The final rank for each sample is determined by majority vote across three \gls{llm} evaluators.
-We report the average rank over all samples.
-We also measure inter-LLM agreement on the ranking decisions by Krippendorff's Alpha~\cite{krippendorff2011computing}.
-Details of the ranking metric are provided in Appendix~\ref{app:formula}.
+Following the growing use of LLM-as-a-judge evaluation in \gls{llm} research~\citep{zheng2023judging,li2024llms,shi-etal-2025-judging}, we use multiple \glspl{llm} to judge how well each method's discovered concepts align with the model's output.
+For each test instance, we provide the sentence, the ground-truth label, the predicted label, and the concept contents generated by \gls{vqlc}, \gls{lacoat}, and K-Means to the \gls{llm} judges.
+Prompt templates are provided in Appendix~\ref{app:llm}.
+The \gls{llm} judges assign ranks from 1 to 3, where lower ranks indicate better alignment.
+To mitigate potential position bias, we randomly shuffle the order in which the three candidate concept explanations are presented.
+Ties are allowed.

-We use three \glspl{llm}: Claude 3.5 Haiku, Gemini 2.0 Flash, and DeepSeek Chat~\cite{liu2024deepseek}, and evaluate 50 samples per dataset.
-Latent concepts are presented in two formats to handle concepts that may contain both words, special tokens including sentence tokens like \texttt{[CLS]} or both.
-When a concept is dominated by special tokens (more than half), we randomly sample five tokens and use their original sentences.
-Otherwise, we provide the ten most frequent tokens due to the API context length limitations.
-Prompt templates are provided in Appendix~\ref{app:prompt}.
+We use three \glspl{llm}: Claude Haiku, Gemini Flash, and DeepSeek~\citep{liu2024deepseek}, and evaluate 50 samples for each of the 12 dataset-model settings, for a total of 600 test instances and 1,800 individual \gls{llm} rankings before agreement filtering.
+For each sample, final ranks are determined by majority vote across the three evaluators.
+Samples without an agreement from at least two judges are excluded.
+We report the average rank over the resolved samples and measure inter-LLM agreement using Kendall's $W$, computed per sample over the three method rankings and averaged within each setting.
+Appendix~\ref{app:llm} gives the aggregation details.

-Table~\ref{tab:judge_results} reports the average rank (top) and agreement scores (bottom). \Gls{lacoat} achieves lower rank values than other methods in most settings, with average values around $1.4$ on AG news and Jigsaw toxicity datasets, indicating that it is usually ranked first.
-Compared to K-Means, \gls{vqlc} obtains lower average ranks in nearly all settings, typically ranked second, demonstrating improved concept interpretability compared to K-Means.
-The inter-\gls{llm} agreement ranges from \textit{Moderate} to \textit{Reliable} for encoder-based models and \textit{Fair} to \textit{Moderate} for decoder-only models, demonstrating that \gls{llm} evaluators provide consistent ranking judgments.
-The difference of trend compared to probing-based faithfulness aligns with our hypothesis in Section~\ref{sec:faithfulness} that K-Means tends to settle the centroids in dense regions of the representations.
-Although such centroids can influence task performance, they do not necessarily correspond to semantically meaningful and human-interpretable concepts.
+Table~\ref{tab:judge_results} reports the average rank (top) and the agreement scores (bottom). \Gls{vqlc} obtains the lowest average rank in 8 of the 12 dataset-model settings. \Gls{lacoat} is best in 3 settings, and K-Means is best in only 1 setting.
+These results suggest that \gls{vqlc} generally yields more task-aligned latent concepts.
+Agreement scores are generally moderate to strong, although agreement weakens in AG News with the LLaMA model setting.
+The BERT results are reported in Appendix~\ref{app:llm}.